mondo-project/mondo-integration/README.md

 Overall structure and dependencies
 ----------------------------------

-The main artefact developed within this project is `uk.ac.york.mondo.integration.server.product`, an Eclipse product for a [Jetty](http://www.eclipse.org/jetty/) application server that hosts the integrated MONDO components and provides [Apache Thrift](https://thrift.apache.org/)-based APIs to access them remotely.
+The main artefacts developed within this project are:

+* `uk.ac.york.mondo.integration.server.product`, an Eclipse product for a [Jetty](http://www.eclipse.org/jetty/) application server that hosts the integrated MONDO components and provides [Apache Thrift](https://thrift.apache.org/)-based APIs to access them remotely.
 Clients targeting this API are included in the `uk.ac.york.mondo.integration.updatesite` Eclipse P2 update site (GUI-based clients and OSGi console extensions) and `uk.ac.york.mondo.integration.clients.cli.product` Eclipse product (command-line client).
+* `uk.ac.york.mondo.integration.eclipse.product`, an Eclipse product with a custom Mars SR.1 distribution that includes all the Eclipse-based tools in the MONDO project.

 The project has the following external dependencies:

 * Most of the OSGi-ready dependencies come from the `uk.ac.york.mondo.integration.targetplatform` target platform definition.
-Due to conflicting licenses, developers are expected to build the [Hawk](https://github.com/kb634/mondo-hawk) update site on their own and edit the target platform to refer to their locally built archive.
+Due to conflicting licenses, developers are expected to build the [Hawk GPL](https://github.com/kb634/mondo-hawk) update site on their own and edit the target platform to refer to their locally built archive.
 Please refer to [mondo-hawk/README.md](https://github.com/kb634/mondo-hawk/blob/master/README.md) for instructions.
+The Hawk GPL update site must be served through a local web server on port 8080: in most UNIX environments, changing to its directory and running `python -m SimpleHTTPServer 8080` should be enough.
 * The `atl-mr` Eclipse project of the [bluezio/integrate-hawk-emf](https://github.com/bluezio/ATL_MR) branch of the [ATL/MapReduce](https://github.com/atlanmod/atl_mr) project.
 * Some of the plugins in the [org.eclipse.atl.atlMR](https://github.com/atlanmod/org.eclipse.atl.atlMR) project (see the CloudATL section for details).
 * The [Apache Artemis](https://activemq.apache.org/artemis/) core client and server libraries.
 These are listed in `uk.ac.york.mondo.integration.artemis/ivy.xml`, so they are easy to download using [IvyDE](https://ant.apache.org/ivy/ivyde/).